The base Sport S has disappeared once again from the Jeep Wrangler line along with the two-door Overland, though the Rubicon ‘shorty’ has returned.

 The Wrangler Unlimited Overland is the only model that receives the Sky-One-Touch Power Top, a full-length open canvas roof that takes less than 20 seconds to fully open or close.
 It adds $4950 to the price.

 - 2021 Jeep Wrangler Unlimited Night Eagle: $61,750 (+$800)

 - 2021 Jeep Wrangler Unlimited Overland: $66,750 (+$800)

 - 2021 Jeep Wrangler Unlimited Rubicon: $69,950 (+$2500)

 All prices exclude on-road costs.

-The petrol engine is a naturally-aspirated 3.6-litre V6 producing 209kW of power and 347Nm of torque.
+The 2021 Jeep Wrangler comes with a naturally-aspirated 3.6-litre V6 producing 209kW of power and 347Nm of torque.
 It’s mated to an eight-speed automatic transmission.